adamjmosebach/pokedex/README.md

 - Having rendered information appear in a pokemon card-like format
 - Good/Weak dropdown animation
 - Pokedex cover image when page first loads
+- Music when page first loads (then stops when you enter site)
 - A personality test to deterine which pokemon you are most like (this is a reach goal)

 ## Project Schedule